szapp/FeatShare/doc/config.rst

 File Delete Anchor
 ^^^^^^^^^^^^^^^^^^

-Feature files contain key-value pairs, where the key is an anchor-name and the value is the text to insert, see :ref:`anchor patterns <features.anchorPattern>`.
+Feature files contain key-value pairs, where the key is an :ref:`trait <features.traits>` and the value is the text to insert, see :ref:`anchor patterns <features.anchorPattern>`.
 The ``fileDeleteAnchor`` is an exception.
 It defines what files should be deleted from the target directory.

 .. note::
     **Note:** There is typically no need to ever change the file delete pattern.
 If everything works, do not touch these